meeplemaker/idl4-cc-rpi-install/README.md

     static routers=192/168.100.1
     static domain_name_servers=8.8.8.8

 So what does it do?
-First, we give the **wlan0** interface a metric of 200 so outgoing network traffic (internet) is routed to this interface because the Raspberry Pi is connected to the internet with WIFI.
-Then, we also specify the metric of the **eth0** interface and give it a fixed IP-address of **192.168.100.1** with a subnet of **255.255.255.0**.
-From our Mac or PC, we will be able to reach the Raspberry Pi using this IP-address.
+First, we give the **wlan0** interface a metric of 200 so outgoing network traffic (internet) will use this interface instead of the **eth0** interface.
+We also specify the metric of the **eth0** interface and give it a fixed IP-address of **192.168.100.1** with a subnet of **255.255.255.0**.
+From our Mac or PC, we will be able to reach the Raspberry Pi on this IP-address.

 Close the editor by pressing **ctrl-x**